Coffeeness Reviews: Independent, Factual, Trustworthy and Opinionated Test Reports

 In a previous life, I studied politics and sociology.
 However, my passion for coffee won out in the end when in 2008, I launched Coffeeness.
 Not only had I gained quite a bit of expertise working as a barista, but in my spare time, I continued to expand my knowledge of coffee and espresso machines.

-Coffeeness was a logical progression for me because there were few dedicated coffee blogs and, unfortunately, the mass coffee industry only sold crap.
-That part of the story hasn’t changed much, but thank goodness that you, as consumers, have ensured small, fair and transparent roasters have a chance to convert the typical Folgers drinker.
+Coffeeness was a logical progression for me because there were few dedicated coffee blogs and, unfortunately, the mass market coffee industry only sold junk.
+That part of the story hasn’t changed much, but thank goodness that you, as consumers, have ensured small, ethical and transparent roasters have a chance to convert the typical Folgers drinker.

-More than 10 years after the Coffeeness launch, you could almost be fooled into thinking that we now live in a utopia of coffee: people buy good coffee beans from small roasters, put love into the preparation and fork out far more for their enjoyment than before.
+More than 15 years after the Coffeeness launch, you could almost be fooled into thinking that we now live in a utopia of coffee: people buy good beans from small roasters, put love into their preparation and fork out far more for their enjoyment than before.

 Unfortunately, though, this is not yet the case.
 That said, the number of “enlightened” people is increasing every day.
 To keep it that way, I will continue to keep a close eye on the quality and background of each review category.
 I owe that to you and myself.